Azure-Samples/media-services-3rdparty-player-samples/setup/README.md

 #### What this script does
 1. Enables the storage account specified in `config.json` file to host static website.
-2. Uploads to the blob storage the files in the path indicated in the `config.json`
+2. Uploads to the blob storage the files in the path indicated in the `config.json`.
 3. Prints the URL to access the static website.
+4. Extracts license URLs from manifest.
+To extract them, it performs the following steps:
+   - Downloads the DASH DRM protected manifest from the generated URL
+   - Opens the manifest and finds the XPath /MPD/Period/AdaptationSet/ContentProtection/laurl/licenseUrl.
+This node contains the license URL for Widevine
+   - The license URLs for PlayReady are generated with the host of Widevine’s license URL, plus /PlayReady/
+   - The license URLs for FairPlay are generated with the host of Widevine’s license URL, plus /FairPlay/

 #### Requirements
 - `setup.ps1` executed beforehand